 Andy Delaney wants to change the way the world thinks about law and lawyers.
 He believes that lawyers have a duty to improve society.
 He loves coming to work each day and helping people from all walks of life.
 Andy is committed to the firm’s mission—to make a positive difference in our clients’ lives and in society as a whole.
 Because of this belief he helped form and for more than two years chaired the Vermont Association for Justice‘s Public Service Committee—a group of Vermont trial lawyers who contribute to their communities through volunteer and charitable activities that serve the public good.

 Andy is admitted to the Vermont Bar, the New York Bar, the District of Columbia Bar, the New Hampshire Bar, U.S. District Court for the District of Vermont, and the Second Circuit Court of Appeals.
-He is on the Board of Governors of the American Association for Justice, the president-elect of the Vermont Association for Justice, and a member of the Vermont Bar Association, the American Bar Association, the NYSBA, the New York State Trial Lawyers Association, the New Hampshire Bar Association, and the DC Bar Association.
+He is the President of the Vermont Association for Justice, a member of the Board of Governors of the American Association for Justice, and a member of the Vermont Bar Association, the American Bar Association, the NYSBA, the New York State Trial Lawyers Association, the New Hampshire Bar Association, and the DC Bar Association.
 His practice is focused on plaintiff’s personal injury.

 An avid writer, Andy has published in the Willamette Sports Law Journal.
 He has also written for the New York State Bar Association’s Entertainment, Arts, & Sports Law Section.
 You can read his most-popular “law review” article—a semi-humorous tax-law piece—here.
 It was published in the ASU Sports and Entertainment Law Journal in spring 2011.
 Andy’s article about social media in litigation was the cover article for the February 2013 issue of the New York State Bar Association’s Journal.
 His work has been cited in Senator Tom Coburn’s (R-OK) Wastebook, as well as multiple online and print publications.
 He has been interviewed on Midpoint and Anderson Cooper 360 regarding the NFL’s tax-exempt status.